KEVIN-VN642/Object-Detection-with-Yolo3-model-and-impacts-of-imbalance-and-few-shot-on-model-s-performance/README.md

 # Object-Detection-with-Yolo3-model-and-impacts-of-imbalance-and-few-shot-on-model-s-performance

-Please take a look at presentation_slides.pptx and Software Descriptions.xlsx for fully understand the results and project structure.
+Please take a look at <b>presentation_slides.pptx</b> and Software Descriptions.xlsx for fully understand the results and project structure.

 ### Table of Contents
 1. [Introduction](#intro)